Skip to content

 SplitMaxInputFileNumber

-Sets a maximum limit for number of inputdata files per subjob
+Sets a maximum limit for number of inputdata files per subjob.

 usage: SplitMaxInputFileNumber="[number]"